 Moreover, Voices of The Game expertly weaves together the social, political, and cultural climate of the time with baseball history, placing the broadcasters in historical context.
 For example, Smith shows how Armed Forces Radio linked the World Series to World War II troops overseas; how Dean's rustic humor on the 1953-65 Game of the Week stirred small-town America; and how the 1990s decision to kill Saturday’s Game severely hurt the sport.

-With vivid detail, Smith recreates the play-by-play announcing of baseball's most theatric moments, explores network and franchise politics, reveals stories behind major hirings and firings, and documents how the dramatic shift from network TV reliance to local and cable emphasis has shrunk baseball's national presence.
-No baseball library should be without the updated version of Voices of The Game.
+With vivid detail, Smith recreates the play-by-play announcing of baseball's most theatric moments, explores network and franchise politics, reveals stories behind major hirings and firings, and documents how the dramatic shift from network TV to local and cable reliance has shrunk baseball's national presence.
+"This book was a masterpiece," the New York Post's Phil Mushnick said, looking back.
+No baseball library should be without the updated version of the seminal Voices of The Game.